MarcusG778/Machine-Learning-Practice-With-Premier-League-Data/README.md

 |---|---|---|
 | v1 | 32 Spurs games | 45.3% |
 | v2 | 319 all games | 42.2% |

+### What this means

+v2's accuracy appears lower than v1, but this is actually a sign of a fairer and harder test. v1 trained and tested on Spurs games only — a narrow, consistent dataset that inflated accuracy. v2 trains and tests across all 319 games from 20 different teams, making generalisation much harder.

+Both models significantly beat the 33% random baseline, meaning both are genuinely learning patterns — v2 is just being held to a higher standard.

 ---
 ## Limitations